-The prison was given a full inspection in 2016 The inspector of prison said in his report:
+The prison was given a Scrutiny Visit in full inspection in August 2020.
+The inspector of prison said in his report:

-HMP Whatton is a category C training prison in Nottinghamshire holding 838 convicted male prisoners.
-It fulfils a national function of providing services that seek to address the offending behaviour of mainly sex offenders.
-Over 90% of Whatton’s population are serving long sentences in excess of four years, with just fewer than three quarters serving indeterminate or life sentences.
-Prisoners held at Whatton come from across the country and about two thirds are over the age of 40.
+HMP Whatton is a category C training prison in Nottinghamshire and at the time of our visit held about 770 convicted male prisoners.
+Whatton fulfils a national function providing services to address the offending behaviour of prisoners convicted of sexual offences.
+The vast majority of prisoners held are serving long sentences of over four years, including some 45% serving indeterminate or life sentences.

 HM Chief Inspector of Prisons